 8. Before submitting a review, the screen will display all of your required comments.
 Please re-read these and make any desired changes before pressing Submit.

 9. Repeat steps 3-8 until you have completed all of the required reviews.

-10. When you are done, the button on the Assignment Overview screen will change from blue to orange and now display as Completed.
+10. When you are done, the button on the Assignment Overview screen will change from blue to green and now display as Completed.
 If the reviewing period is still open, you can edit your completed reviews.
 If bonus reviews are an option for the assignment, you can also do complete those.

 In some assignments you may have the option of performing bonus reviews, for which you will be awarded a bonus grade as part of your task grade.
 When bonus reviews are allowed, you can perform as many bonus reviews as the number of required reviews.
 If you request a bonus review but do not complete it, your task grade will be lowered.

 Some instructors allow late reviews.
-If a late review is allowed, you can see this under the Details tab on the Assignment Overview screen.
+If a late review is allowed, you can see this if you click Settings on the Assignment Overview screen.
 You may receive a late penalty to your reviewing grade if you complete a review during this grace period.
 During this period, you’ll see the per day penalty displayed on the Assignments page timeline.
 Do not access your completed reviews during the grace period, since this may cause you to incur a late penalty.
 You will not be able to complete back-evaluations until the reviewing period is over.